 6. You’ll become disciplined.

 You need to be attentive and listen to what the instructor has to say, and you need to be very regular with practices if you want to benefit from yoga fully.
 You’ll learn how to be more responsible and disciplined, but there’s no strictness involved.

->

-> Doing this for your own sake and being aware that each step is a small victory that’s leading you towards a goal is a great way to take control of your own life.
+Doing yoga for your own sake and being aware that each step is a small victory leading you towards a goal is a great way to achieve a balanced life.

 Patience is a virtue that you’re most likely to learn if you take up yoga.
 Self-confidence, spirituality, and poise are only some of the things that an observant person can pick up.
 So if you’ve been unsure before, now’s a great time to start practicing.